 All horses or ponies competing at any level must be 5 years of age or older.
 Horses that are currently registered with Eventing Ireland and have more than 61 points or were in this category in the current or previous year are not eligible.
-Horses/ponies registered Medium level or above or with more than 150 points either currently with Dressage Ireland, or in the previous year with Dressage Ireland, are not eligible.
+Horses/ponies registered Medium level or above or with more than 450 points either currently with Dressage Ireland, or in the previous year with Dressage Ireland, are not eligible.

-Horse/pony and rider combinations currently or in the previous year jumping at 1.00m or under with the SJI are eligible to compete in Junior, U10 and U12 Combined Training.
+Horse/pony and rider combinations currently or in the previous year jumping at 1.05m or under with the SJI are eligible to compete in Junior but not U10 or U12 Combined Training for which the max height with SJI is 1.00m.
 Horse/pony and rider combinations currently or in the previous year jumping at 80cm or under with the SJI are eligible to compete in Novice Combined Training.

-A horse/pony and rider combination currently or in the previous year jumping at 1.10m or under with the SJI is eligible to compete at Intermediate level in Combined Training provided they have not qualified for the RDS in the current year and/or have not represented Ireland with the SJI abroad.
+A horse/pony and rider combination currently or in the previous year jumping at 1.15m or under with the SJI is eligible to compete at Intermediate level in Combined Training provided they have not qualified for the RDS in the current year and/or have not represented Ireland with the SJI abroad.